 Celebrity Cruises has launched “Always Included” pricing.
-The pricing offers an all-inclusive cruise to make the booking process a bit easier for you.
+The pricing offers an all-inclusive cruise to make booking easier for you.

-What this means is, whichever class of cabin you book, your price includes the cost of gratuities, classic beverage package, and wifi (for one device per cabin).
+This means that whichever class of cabin you book, your price includes the cost of gratuities, a classic beverage package, and wifi (for one device per cabin).

 Many of the ships in Celebrity’s fleet are, more or less, the same ships – except for the new Edge class.
 The Celebrity Edge class of ships is very different, super modern, and perfect if you are looking for a contemporary cruise ship.
 The architecture is simply fantastic onboard.

 Holland America Line is a classic cruise line with a slightly older guest age profile 65+.

 Many of their ships feature excellent musical entertainment, with numerous venues offering various musical experiences.
 The standard of cuisine and service on board is impressive, and it’s a fantastic all-around cruise line.